 Through 2016, PPR raised funding to brighten up the well-used but unsightly playground in Apsley Road.
 We held two work days, where groups of local residents, including a dozen young citizenship scheme volunteers, cleared overhanging vegetation, painted bright designs on the walls and decorated the wire fence with bright fluttering ribbons.
-Before and after photos show the difference.

 In March 2017 the playground was again transformed with fabulous street art.
 The work was organised by PPR, using funding from the local councillors’ delegated ward budget.
 We had help from Rob Swain of Gamma Proforma at 14 Portland Road, who introduced us to the artist, Will Barras.